 |All ports of the root switch

 All switches in a LAN exchange Hello BPDU with each other.
 Firstly all switches consider themselves root switches but the root switch is selected based on the BID of a switch.
 A switch having a lower priority bit in BID is a selected root switch.
 If the priority bit gets tied, then the switch has a lower MAC address in Hello BPDU is the selected root switch.
 In the diagram shown below, SW1 becomes the Root switch after comparing BID from each switch in LAN.

 Choosing Root port on Non-root Switches :

-The ports in each switch having minimum path cost to root switch is chosen as root port for that switch.
-In the diagram shown below, Gi0/1 port of both SW2 and SW3 is chosen as Root port (RP).
+The ports in each switch having minimum path cost to the root switch are chosen as the root port for that switch.
+In the diagram shown below, the Gi0/1 port of both SW2 and SW3 is chosen as the Root port (RP).

 Unlock the Power of Placement Preparation!

 Feeling lost in OS, DBMS, CN, SQL, and DSA chaos?
 Our Complete Interview Preparation